for Guys Who Read

 NOTE: ALL are welcome - everyone who shows up is an honorary guy!
 This book club typically meets off-site, rather than in-store.
 Email Raphael at rsiebenmann@gmail.com for more info.

-In June we'll be discussing These Prisoning Hills by Christopher Rowe.
+We’re meeting next on Thursday, June 15th at 7:00pm.
+We’ll be discussing These Prisoning Hills by Christopher Rowe.

 In July we'll be discussing Wait Till Next Year by Doris Kearns Goodwin.